oldsoulofmo/notes/void/react/React.md

 # Thinking in react
-## Fundamentalists of state management
+# Fundamentalists of state management

 > [!NOTE] State management
 > Deciding when to create pieces of state, what types of state are necessary, where to place each piece of state and how data flows through the app.
 >

-### Types of state: Local vs Global state
+# Types of state

 > [!NOTE] Local state
 > State needed only by one or few components.
+>
 > State that is defined in a component and only that component and child components have access to it by passing via props.
+>
 > We should always start with local state.

 > [!NOTE] Global state
 > State that many components might need.
+>
 > Shared state that is accessible to every component in the app.
+>
 > To manage global state we might use context API or REDUX.

-## Thinking about state and lifting up state
+# Thinking about state and lifting up state

-React is about immutability, we can't mutate an array buy using the `push` method.
+React is about immutability, we can't mutate an array by using the `push` method.

-What I have done in the travel-list project is to lift up state because many other siblings needed that piece of state, therefore i lifted up state to the very first common parent component which is the `App` component.
+What I have done in the travel-list project is to lift up state because many other siblings needed that piece of state, therefore I lifted up state to the very first common parent component which is the `App` component.

-## More child to parent communication
+# More child to parent communication

 ```javascript
 <button onClick={() => onDelete(item.id)}>&times;</button>